besok/parsit/README.md

 # ParseIt

 ### Description
-This library provides a very simple and lightweight parser (recursive descendant ll(1)) to combine and express a given grammar.
+This library provides a very simple and lightweight parser (recursive descendant ll(1)) to combine and express a grammar.

 The library uses [Logos](https://github.com/maciejhirsz/logos) as a lexical analyzer and tokenizer.